| | |

 what you think will work, but you will only find out if it works

 after trying it out, which may take many years.
+The book is rich in insights of many kinds,

 and a very good complementary reading to any strategy textbook.